Amy L. Lansky, PhD

 have appeared in peer-reviewed journals and conference proceedings.

-She was also co-editor of a book that continues to sell copies after
+She was also co-editor of a book that continued to sell copies after

 many years in publication, Reasoning About Actions and Plans,